Sex and Muscle Pain: A Surprisingly Natural Way to Feel Better

 Physical intimacy promotes not only emotional connection but also muscle relaxation and stress relief—key factors in managing pain naturally.

-After sex, your brain releases oxytocin and prolactin, hormones associated with calmness, connection, and sleepiness.
-This hormone cocktail helps you fall asleep faster and stay asleep longer.
+After sex, your brain releases oxytocin and prolactin, hormones linked to calmness, connection, and sleepiness.
+This magical hormone combo helps you fall asleep faster and enjoy deeper sleep.

 Romantic young couple lying in bed in opposite directions while kissing, symbolizing emotional connection, physical intimacy, and the calming effects of closeness.